Pixelmusement

 This unique grid comes in only one size.
 It features expanding layers of alternating small and big squares, arranged in a square pattern.
 Because of the way this pattern is shaped almost anything can happen as you progress through it.

-DISCLAIMER: All material on this website is Copyright ©1995-2005 Pixelmusement, All Rights Reserved.
-Only HTML files may be linked to.
-No other files or images may be linked to without permission.
-No images (excluding screenshots) may be used on another website without permission.
+DISCLAIMER: Only HTML files may be linked to and only screenshots may be used on other websites without permission.
+No other files or images may be copied or linked to without permission.
 Pixelmusement cannot be held responsible for any computer damages that occur while visiting, downloading, or using material on or from this website, though proper usage should yield no computer damage whatsoever.
-Remember to surf responsibly and virus scan all your downloads from ANY website you visit!